wp-plugins/orbisius-child-theme-creator/readme.txt

 * Tested under WordPress Multisite environment
 * Added menus in WordPress Multisite environment
 * Added an option for network wide theme activation (which is mutually exclusive with make theme active).
+* Added double editor for easy theme editing.
+* Added Orbisius: Edit to the theme list

 = 1.0.4 =
 * Tested with wp 3.6.1